mesolitica/malaya/README.rst

    From fine-tuning BERT, Attention-Recurrent model, and Self-Attention to build deep subjectivity analysis models.
 -  **Similarity**

-   Use deep LSTM siamese, deep Dilated CNN siamese, deep Self-Attention, siamese, Doc2Vec and BERT to build deep semantic similarity models.
+   Use deep Encoder, Doc2Vec and BERT to build deep semantic similarity models.
 -  **Summarization**

-   Using skip-thought and residual-network with attention state-of-art, LDA, LSA and Doc2Vec to give precise unsupervised summarization, and TextRank as scoring algorithm.
+   Using BERT, XLNET, skip-thought, LDA, LSA and Doc2Vec to give precise unsupervised summarization, and TextRank as scoring algorithm.
 -  **Topic Modelling**

-   Provide Transformer, LDA2Vec, LDA, NMF and LSA interface for easy topic modelling with topics visualization.
+   Provide Attention, LDA2Vec, LDA, NMF and LSA interface for easy topic modelling with topics visualization.
 -  **Toxicity Analysis**

    From fine-tuning BERT, Attention-Recurrent model, Self-Attention to build deep toxicity analysis models.